find your perfect LLM program

 Search our Database of over 2500 Courses

-LLM Tuition Fees In South Africa
+LLM Degree Tuition Fees In South Africa

-LLM Tuition Fees In South AfricaLLM tuition fees in South Africa are structured in a way that students from Europe and North America will find familiar.
+LLM Tuition Fees In South AfricaLLM degree tuition fees in South Africa are structured in a way that students from Europe and North America will find familiar.
 Some South African law schools – but not all – charge international students a higher rate to home students, and tuition fees are often increased annually by around 10%.

 The advertised rates are often an average tuition fee charged by the institution during the previous academic year, and most students will receive an estimate of their tuition fees on application to their course.
+In some cases, tuition fees can be paid on a semester-by-semester basis, so it is worth checking with the individual institutions if this is of interest to you.

 So, what does it cost to study an LLM in South Africa?